 Now imagine Walmart wants to create huge problems for Target.

 It would be quite easy using competitive intelligence software like Pathmatics.

-Walmart could use the tool to see exactly how Target bought advertising across direct and indirect sources.
+Walmart could use the digital analytics tool to see exactly how Target bought advertising across direct and indirect sources.

 With insights into their competitor's digital ad strategy, Walmart could see exactly where Target placed ads—and how much the brand spent with each website.

 Walmart also has the ability to analyze all the creatives Target is running.

 This information could then be used against Target.
 Walmart could:

 - Negotiate better ad deals with its own partners, generating more impressions for less money and ultimately win the brand awareness game.

 - Advertise in all the places Target isn’t

 - Advertise in all the places Target is advertising and dilute the brand’s message.